YJW1999/Lockfree_Graph_CPP_implementation/README.md

 2.add_vertex()

 An atomic size_t counter 'current_capacity' is used to record the number of vertexes that has been added.
+The 'current_capacity only be added if it is smaller than the maximum_capacity'.

 References: